-In addition to a centralised FMIS, better-practice entities require data entry at source, preferably on-line and in real time.
-Entities also foster a culture of ‘getting it right’ the first time, with errors returned to the originator of the data for correction.
+In addition to a centralised FMIS, better practice entities require data entry at source, preferably online and in real time.
+Better practice entities also foster a culture of ‘getting it right’ the first time, with errors returned to the originator of the data for correction.

 7.6.2 Managing the dependency on technology

-It is important that the finance team is aware of any systems risks, issues and changes that could impact on the preparation of the financial statements.
+It is important that the financial statements team is aware of any systems risks, issues and changes that could impact on the preparation of the financial statements.

-Better practice entities work collaboratively with the ICT team to establish processes and timeframes for discussing any system upgrades, breakdowns or other risks that may affect the integrity or timeliness of financial information.
+Better practice entities work collaboratively with the ICT team to establish processes, controls (including cyber security controls), and timeframes for discussing and addressing any system upgrades, breakdowns or other risks that may affect the integrity or timeliness of financial information.

-Accounting papers are an important tool that better-practice entities use to document key decisions and to keep stakeholders apprised of updates to accounting policies and processes, and how they will affect the financial statements.
+Accounting position papers are an important tool that better practice entities use to document key decisions and to keep stakeholders apprised of updates to accounting policies and processes, plus their impact on the entity’s financial statements.